 Planned Parenthood health centers also provide nearly 22,000 vaccinations yearly for the human papillomavirus, or HPV, which can lead to cervical cancer.

 Uninsured and In Need

-A greater percentage of Latinas (38 percent) are uninsured than the women of any other racial or ethnic group.
-In addition, more than a quarter live in poverty, so with no insurance and no resources, approximately 20 percent of Latinas have not visited a physician in the last year and one-third of Latinas don't have a regular health care provider.
+A greater percentage of Latinas (38%) are uninsured than the women of any other racial or ethnic group.
+In addition, more than a quarter live in poverty.
+With no insurance and no resources, approximately 20% of Latinas have not visited a physician in the last year and one-third of Latinas don't have a regular health care provider.

 The Affordable Care Act is estimated to cover as many as 9 million currently uninsured Latinos through different avenues to insurance.
 Key provisions that are expected to have a large impact on the community include a ban on discrimination of pre-existing conditions, allowing children to stay on their parents insurance plans until they turn 26, and access to free preventive services, including those provided by Planned Parenthood health centers, such as important cancer screenings and reproductive health services.

 To learn more about the Affordable Care Act in your state, log on to: www.healthcare.gov

 The fight for fair and comprehensive immigration reform is one of social justice.
 As a health care provider, Planned Parenthood believes that all individuals should have access to health care, including basic women's preventive care like birth control.
 We all benefit when more people have access to affordable, quality health care.
 Low-income immigrant women have especially high rates of being uninsured, and they face additional barriers to coverage.
 Sixty percent of low-income, non-citizen immigrant women lack health insurance, which is nearly twice the proportion of low-income, U.S.-born women.

 Planned Parenthood will continue to advocate for quality, comprehensive coverage for all so that everyone, regardless of where they are from, can access the services they need — no matter what.
 Learn about immigration reform!